-There shall be an electoral commission (EC) appointed by the Dean of Students Affairs.
+There shall be an electoral commission (EC) appointed by the Registrar.
 There shall be a representation of two Senior Members, one of whom shall chair the commission and one Junior Member representing each hall of residence on the commission.
 The Registrar's representative at the office of the Dean of Students Affairs shall be a member/secretary.